 I was an undergraduate at the University of Glasgow and then a postgraduate at the University of Warwick.
 I have been a member of staff in Durham since 2005 with a brief period of teaching back at Warwick.
 I have previously lectured and tutored on a variety of modules and I was Research Fellow on a 3-year AHRC/DFG project: 'Emotional Experience in Depression: A Philosophical Study’.

-I live in Durham with my wife, Laura, and our children Bronwen, Tobias and Dominic.
+I live in Durham with my wife, Laura, and our children Bronwen, Tobias, Dominic and Iona.
 In my spare time I like trying to catch up on the work I haven’t finished.
 And I also like going to the mountains in Assynt, NW Scotland.

 - Particularism and the Space of Moral Reasons (Palgrave MacMillan, 2011). (more)

 - (with Matthew Ratcliffe, Matthew Broome and Hannah Bowden) 'A Bad Case of the Flu?
-The Comparative Phenomenology of Depression and Somatic Illness', Journal of Consciousness Studies (forthcoming).
+The Comparative Phenomenology of Depression and Somatic Illness', Journal of Consciousness Studies, 20(7-8) 2013.

 - 'What Mystery of Moral Experience?', Journal of Value Inquiry, 46(2) 2012. (draft)

 - ‘Knowledge and the Justification of Values', Philosophy, Psychiatry and Psychology, 15(2) 2009.

 - ‘Traditional Moral Knowledge and Experience of the World', Analyse & Kritik, 30(1) 2008. (draft)

 - ‘Particularism, Perception and Judgement', Acta Analytica, 21(2) 2006. (draft)